General Quantum Bernoulli Factory: Framework Analysis and Experiments: Abstract

 \section{Abstract}

-The unremitting pursuit for quantum advantages gives rise to the discovery of a quantum-enhanced randomness processing named quantum Bernoulli factory.
-In this quantum enhanced process, quantum advantages can be proved through the readily available quantum resources.
-In this work, we thoroughly study the quantum state evolution within the quantum Bernoulli factory, allowing arbitrary unitary operations or measurements for producing multiparticle states.
-Theoretically we find a field structure of the constructible states, with which we further provide a framework analysis for the quantum Bernoulli factory, showing that the previous works can be viewed as specific examples within this framework.
-As a proof of principle, we experimentally demonstrate the quantum Bernoulli factory via an entangled two-photon source along with a reconfigurable photonic logic, and show the quantum advantages through a classically infeasible case by purely quantum operations.
-These results may stimulate the quantum advantages in simulating wider range of classically infeasible random processes.
+The unremitting pursuit for quantum advantages gives rise to the discovery of a quantum-enhanced randomness processing named quantum Bernoulli factory (QBF).
+This quantum enhanced process can show its priority over the corresponding classical process through readily available experimental resources, thus in the near term it may be capable of accelerating the applications of classical Bernoulli factories, such as the widely used sampling algorithms.
+In this work, we provide the framework analysis of the QBF.
+We thoroughly analyze the quantum state evolution in this process, discovering the field structure of the constructible quantum states.
+Our framework analysis shows that naturally, the previous works can be described as specific instances of this framework.
+Then, as a proof of principle, we experimentally demonstrate this framework via an entangled two-photon source along with a reconfigurable photonic logic, and show the advantages of the QBF over the classical model through a classically infeasible instance.
+These results may stimulate the discovery of advantages of the quantum randomness processing in a wider range of tasks, as well as its potential applications.